Swift TOO API

 print("Uh-oh!")

-If everything looks good, go ahead and submit the TOO to Swift.
-Note: submit() will also run validate() before attempting to submit to the TOO server.
+If everything looks good, submit the TOO to Swift. submit() also runs validate() before sending:

 if too.submit():